Austin-Wahl/BeatSaberAPI-Node/README.md

 # BeatSaberAPI-Node
-Currently in development.
-BeatSaberAPI-Node is a Open Source Library that allows for easy interaction with different BeatSaber API's through a well documented Node.JS library.
+BeatSaberAPI-Node is an Open Source Library that allows for easy interaction with different BeatSaber API's through a well documented Node.JS library.

 ## Supported API's
 - ScoreSaber